-- 1. Employees working in one-to-one situations with pupils are more vulnerable to allegations and therefore should plan and conduct such meetings accordingly.
-Every attempt should be made to ensure that the safety and security needs of both employees and pupils are met. - 2.
-Meetings should be conducted in an area where there is visual access or with an open door. - 3.
-A colleague should be informed about the meeting beforehand, assessing the need to have them nearby. - 4.
-Employees should always report to a senior member of staff when a pupil has become distressed or angry during a one-to-one meeting.
+24.1 Employees working in one-to-one situations with pupils are more vulnerable to allegations and therefore should plan and conduct such meetings accordingly.
+Every attempt should be made to ensure that the safety and security needs of both employees and pupils are met.

+24.2 Meetings should be conducted in an area where there is visual access or with an open door.

+24.3 A colleague should be informed about the meeting beforehand, assessing the need to have them nearby.

+24.4 Employees should always report to a senior member of staff when a pupil has become distressed or angry during a one-to-one meeting.

-25.Behaviour management and use of reasonable force
+25. Behaviour management and use of reasonable force

-- 1. The use of physical intervention should be avoided wherever possible and should only ever be used in line with the guidance issued within the school's behaviour management policy. - 2.
-Under no circumstances should physical force or intervention be used as a form of punishment.
-The use of unwarranted physical force is likely to constitute a criminal offence. - 3.
-In settings where restrictive physical interventions may need to be employed regularly e.g. there will be a clear policy in place on the use of such intervention as part of a wider behaviour management policy.
-Risk assessments should be carried out and individual care plans should be in place in consultation with
+25.1 The use of physical intervention should be avoided wherever possible and should only ever be used in line with the guidance issued within the school's behaviour management policy.

+25.2 Under no circumstances should physical force or intervention be used as a form of punishment.
+The use of unwarranted physical force is likely to constitute a criminal offence.

+25.3 In settings where restrictive physical interventions may need to be employed regularly e.g. there will be a clear policy in place on the use of such intervention as part of a wider behaviour management policy.
+Risk assessments should be carried out and individual care plans should be in place in consultation with parents or carers and, where appropriate, pupils.

-- 4. In all cases where physical intervention is employed, the incident and subsequent actions must be recorded.
+25.4 In all cases where physical intervention is employed, the incident and subsequent actions must be recorded.
 This includes written and signed accounts from all those involved (including the pupil).
-Parents or carers must be informed of the incident on the same day. - 5.
-Training will be provided to employees in respect of behaviour management and the use of physical intervention.
-(School's behaviour management policy is located on the server.)
+Parents or carers must be informed of the incident on the same day.

+25.5 Training will be provided to employees in respect of behaviour management and the use of physical intervention.
+School's behaviour management policy is located on the server.

-26.Sexual conduct
+26. Sexual conduct

-- Any sexual contact between an employee and a pupil is both inappropriate and illegal.
-This does not just refer to physical contact but also to non-contact activities such as causing children to engage in or watch sexual activity or the production of pornographic material. - 2.
-Employees must not pursue sexual relationships with children and young people either in or out of school. - 3.
-Employees should avoid any kind of behaviour which could be construed as 'grooming' a pupil such as singling out pupils for special attention and buying gifts for pupils. - 4.
-Employees must avoid any form of communication with a pupil which could be interpreted as sexually suggestive or provocative ie verbal comments, letters, notes and physical contact.
+26.1 Any sexual contact between an employee and a pupil is both inappropriate and illegal.

+This does not just refer to physical contact but also to non-contact activities such as causing children to engage in or watch sexual activity or the production of pornographic material.

+26.2 Employees must not pursue sexual relationships with children and young people either in or out of school.

+26.3 Employees should avoid any kind of behaviour which could be construed as 'grooming' a pupil such as singling out pupils for special attention and buying gifts for pupils.

+26.4 Employees must avoid any form of communication with a pupil which could be interpreted as sexually suggestive or provocative i.e. verbal comments, letters, notes and physical contact.
 This includes making sexual remarks about, or to, pupils, and discussing personal sexual relationships within their presence.